Andromedans/andromeda/meta-language.md

 A meta-level tuple is written as `(c₁, ..., cᵢ)`.

+##### Type definitions

+AML type system is currently under construction.
+It will support the usual datatype defintions, such as inductive datatypes and records.
+At the moment there are predefined lists and optional types.

 ###### Lists

 The empty list is written as `[]`.
 The list whose head is `c₁` and the tail is `c₂` is